 Dr Tara Spires-Jones was interviewed on BBC Radio 4's Inside Science programme (1 December 2016) explaining what happens in the brain of Alzheimer's Disease patients.
 You can listen to the interview here.

-Prof Richard Morris, Brain Prize winner and founding director of CCNS talking on "A Life Scientific" on BBC Radio 4.
-You can get a link to the programme here.
+Prof Richard Morris, Brain Prize winner and founding director of CCNS talking on "Brainwaves" on BBC Scotland.
+You can listen to the interview here.